Derrick Williams (footballer): Bristol City

 After struggling to make it into the Aston Villa first team, Williams signed for Bristol City, newly relegated to League One, on a three-year contract on 24 June 2013.
 He made his debut in a 2–0 away win at Gillingham in the League Cup on 6 August, and continued to solidify his place in the line up, starting almost every league match for City that season.
 His first professional goal came on 15 February 2014, in a 2–2 draw at home to Tranmere Rovers.

 Bristol City started the 2014–15 League One season with a 16-match unbeaten run, a club record, and the second longest unbeaten run in the country at the time, only behind Chelsea.
 Williams was a key fixture in this run, starting every match.
 His first goal of the season came in this run, in a 3–2 home win over Chesterfield on 11 October, and his second was scored in a Football League Trophy win over Coventry City in early December.
 Williams was sent off for the first time in his career in a 1–0 away defeat at the hands of Crewe Alexandra, forcing him to miss the following match.
 Williams played in the Football League Trophy final at Wembley Stadium on 22 March 2015, a match in which City beat Walsall 2–0, becoming the only side to have won the competition three times.
 He was a regular in the City side that confirmed promotion to the Championship with three matches of the season still to go.

 Blackburn Rovers

 On 26 August 2016, Williams joined Championship club Blackburn Rovers on a three-year contract.
 He scored his first goal for the club in a 1–1 draw against Cardiff City where he found the equaliser in the 90th minute of the match.
 In his first season with the club, he managed to make 39 appearances in the league and three in the FA Cup.
 He was also named as the Player of the Season.

 LA Galaxy

 On 4 March 2021, Williams moved to the United States and joined Major League Soccer club LA Galaxy after his contract with Blackburn Rovers was cancelled by mutual consent.

 D.C.
 United

 On 10 November 2022, Williams was traded to D.C.
 United in exchange for $180,000 in General Allocation Money.

+Atlanta United

+On 22 December 2023, Williams was selected by Atlanta United in the second stage of the MLS Re-Entry Draft.
+On 12 January 2024, Atlanta announced that it had signed Williams on a two-year deal with an option for a third.

+Reading

+On 15 August 2025, Williams signed a two-year contract with Reading.